vaginessa/dns-wiki/DNS.md

 DNS problems
 -----------

+:exclamation: Since Android 6.1.x you only can change the DNS for tether device and nothing else, everything else get ignored, no matter what you set or which app you're use :exclamation:

 An easy method to look at opened or closed threads is to search via <code>is:issue is:open dns</code> / <code>is:issue is:closed dns</code> which shows the important threads (if the topic/thread content was correct labaled), alternative just click on the follow links (or copy/paste the issue number in the search e.g. <code>https://github.com/ukanth/afwall/issues/<insert-issue-number-here>.